Eomm/blog-posts/posts/bonus-on-listen.md

 The power of the `onListen` hook lies in its ability to load data asynchronously without blocking or delaying the application startup.
 It's perfect for loading non-mandatory data for your routes.
 If you need to load data that's essential for a decorator and must be available before the application starts, consider using the `onReady` hook instead.

-## Request/Reply Hooks
+## Request/Reply hooks

-While we won't delve into Request/Reply hooks in this article, you can find comprehensive information in the [Fastify documentation](https://fastify.dev/docs/latest/Reference/Hooks/#requestreply-hooks) or in the detailed [Fastify book 📙](https://backend.cafe/the-fastify-book-is-out) in chapter 4!
+While we won't delve into Request/Reply hooks in this article, you can find comprehensive information in the [Fastify documentation](https://fastify.dev/docs/latest/Reference/Hooks/#requestreply-hooks) or in chapter 4 of the detailed [Fastify book 📙](https://backend.cafe/the-fastify-book-is-out)!

 ## Summary

-In this article, we've introduced the new `onListen` hook, explained how it works, and highlighted its use cases.
+In this article, we've introduced the new `onListen` hook, explained how it works and highlighted its use cases.
 Fastify continues to evolve in response to the community's needs, and this hook is a prime example of that.

 If you found this article helpful, please leave a comment, share it with others, and follow me on [Twitter](https://twitter.com/ManuEomm) for more updates!